jelwan/rest-article/README.md

 ## Running the tests

-Run test by using the makefile test comand
+Run test by using the makefile test command

 ```
 make test